Skip to article frontmatterSkip to article content

 This report is organized into five main sections:

-1. Policy Options: Detailed descriptions of the seven reform scenarios analyzed
+1. Policy Options: Detailed descriptions of the eight reform scenarios analyzed

-3. Methodology: Description of our microsimulation modeling approach using PolicyEngine
+2. Methodology: Description of our microsimulation modeling approach using PolicyEngine, including estimates with and without labor supply responses

-4. Policy Impacts: Quantitative analysis of federal budgetary impacts for each option
+3. Revenue Impacts: Quantitative analysis of federal budgetary impacts for each option through 2100

 Scope and Limitations